Last updated: May 10, 2026

 Where can I see when the next cazimi happens?

 Switch to the Calendar tab on this page.
-It shows every upcoming cazimi event per planet over the next 12 months, sorted by date, with the exact sign, degree, and minimum orb at the moment of closest approach.
+It shows detected upcoming cazimi dates from the current and following calendar year, sorted by date, with sign, degree, and the closest daily-sample orb.

 Is cazimi used in Vedic astrology?